 Lessons Learned

 - Start with compliance.
-Don't bolt on regulatory compliance later.
+Do not bolt on regulatory compliance later.
 Design with it from day one.

-- Idempotency isn't optional.
+- Idempotency is not optional.
 In any system that handles money or irreversible operations, idempotency keys are mandatory.

 - Boring technology for the foundation.
 We used PostgreSQL for transactions (ACID matters when money is involved) and Redis for caching.
 No exotic tech in the critical path.

-Building a payment system teaches you that reliability isn't a feature - it's the product.
+Building a payment system teaches you that reliability is not a feature.
+It is the product.
 Everything else is a nice-to-have.